radarEchoTelescope/MARES/README.md

-This is the main branch of the project with a stable release.
+This branch will implement the positve charge counterpart of the electron ionisation and its contribution to the NKG profile in MARES.